-Any faculty member (including tenured, tenure-track, term, and adjunct faculty) teaching during the current academic year is eligible for nomination.
-Self-nominations are welcome.
+Any faculty member (including tenured, tenure-track, term, and adjunct faculty) teaching during the current academic year is eligible to apply.
 Both individual faculty members and teams of faculty members may be nominated.

 The winning faculty member (or faculty team) will receive an award of $3,000 in the form of a stipend.
 The winner(s) will be invited to present their work at a CTRL event.

-Nominations may be made by any member of the AU faculty.
-The selection panel will be composed of the Senior Vice Provost and Dean of Academic Affairs (or designee), the Executive Director of CTRL, CTRL's current SoTL Fellows, and a previous winner of the award.
+Applications may be submitted by any member of the AU faculty.
+The selection committee includes the Executive Director of CTRL, CTRL's current SoTL Fellows, and a previous winner of the award.

 Final date to submit applications: April 30, 2023